Laos: anti-corruption laws key to economic development

 Moreover, the UK Bribery Act also introduces an offence for legal persons who do not have an internal policy to prevent corruption.
 Companies conducting business in the United Kingdom must implement and define adequate procedures to prevent any act of corruption to someone associated with the company.

-It remains to be seen how effective the newly enacted regulations will be.
-More time is needed to determine their effectiveness in practice.
-Laos, through its anti-corruption action plan, has self-assigned a deadline of 2020 to fully implement its anti-corruption policies.
+It remains to be seen how effective the newly enacted regulations will be, and how they will be applied and enforced.
+Although the legal framework surrounding these issues is becoming more solid, the problem in Laos also revolves around human resources and strict enforcement of the law.
+Undoubtedly, more time is needed to determine the effectiveness of recent measures in practice, but Laos, through its anti-corruption action plan, has assigned itself a deadline of 2020 to fully implement its anti-corruption policies.

 These local and regional efforts will not have an immediate impact, and foreign and local businesses must work in tandem to establish an internal programme to minimise anti-corruption regulation risks as much as possible.